 “There’s definitely moments where it was like, ‘We may have tried to put too much on our plates,’ Shaban said.
 “There were moments where we felt like we had to just grind through it and just log in a crazy number of hours just to make sure people get hired, people get trained and we’re opened by the date we said we were going to open.”

 Regardless, the move to Sharples greatly improved the experience for workers at the Crumb compared to Paces, Shaban said.
-Sharples has its own cleaning team, so the student cleaning crew no longer had to convene at Paces on Sunday nights to remove the residual smell of beer and sweat of from Paces, which doubles as a party space.
+Sharples has its own cleaning team, so the student cleaning crew no longer had to convene on Sunday nights to remove the residual smell of beer and sweat from Paces, which doubles as a party space.
 Ingredients are also easier to access; when Shaban was kitchen director, he had to push a cartful of ingredients up the hill, from Sharples to Clothier.

 At the same time as the college asked the Crumb Cafe team to take meal swipes, Dining Services staff members learned of the changes to Essie’s late-night program.
 According to an anonymous Essie Mae’s and Science Center Coffee Bar worker, who will be referred to in this article as Jordan, staff members had concerns about the new menu.